-I am extremely gluten-sensitive, probably celiac.
-Trace amounts of gluten can make me very ill.
+I have celiac disease and am extremely gluten-sensitive.
+Microscopic amounts of gluten can make me very ill for weeks.
 I also cannot eat oats due to similar protien structure.
 I have a daughter who was born in 2005 who is also gluten-sensitive.

 302 Meigs Rd, Santa Barbara, CA 93109

 My favorite grocery store!
 They are owned by Bristol Farms and have many of the same products.
 They have the best organic juice and smoothie bar of any grocery store in town.
 I did once get a penne pasta noodle in my Kung pao tofu, but I saw it before I ate any.
 I've never been glutened here, but often won't touch the salad bar offerings.
 Sushi bar is also dodgy.

 Great source of GF groceries!
 They also have GF pizza by the slice (or at least they used to, my daughter is now allergic to tomatoes so I haven't checked for a while).

 Great place to get GF groceries!
 GF breads at the deli.

 Nasty greasy food and made me very ill.
 Lame.